oliverwilms/iris-sftp-logs/README.md

 The log file raw contents get replaced by two tables.
 The first table shows Session data and the second table shows Transfer data.
 <img width="1411" alt="Screenshot" src="https://raw.githubusercontent.com/oliverwilms/bilder/main/sftplog_session_all.PNG">

+If you click on a row in the Session table, the page displays Session and Transfer data for the selected Session only.

+If you want to choose a different Session, please click the Choose Session radio button and click Submit button again.